Resources

 • Green Burial Council

 The GBC is the leading organization in the green burial movement.
-Founded in 2005, they’ve established the standards for the growing green burial movement, provide certifications to cemeteries and funeral homes, and are a wealth of knowledge and resources.
-With a team of experts from the fields of sustainable landscape design, restoration ecology, conservation management, law and consumer affairs, they developed the first set of environmental standards for green cemeteries and the funeral professionals and product manufacturers that support them.
-This is an excellent place to start for more information.
+Founded in 2005, they’ve established the standards for green burial, provide certifications to cemeteries and funeral homes, and are a wealth of knowledge and resources.

 • Funerary Artisans Collective